 A maximum of (6) grants of $15,000 each will be awarded to projects in the production phase during LEF’s major grants review.
 There is one January Deadline for Letters of Inquiry each year.
 Click here for more information on how to apply.

-Appropriate Use of Funds: Production funds may be used for shooting picture and sound, equipment costs, materials, travel, and staffing (creative, technical, or otherwise).
+Appropriate Use of Funds: Production funds may be used for shooting picture and sound, early stage editing, equipment costs, materials, travel, and staffing (creative, technical, or otherwise).

 A maximum of (3) grants of $25,000 each will be awarded to projects in the post-production phase during LEF’s major grants review.
 In order to be eligible for Post-Production support, the project for which you are applying must have received previous LEF support.
 There is one January deadline for Letters of Inquiry each year.
 Click here for more information on how to apply.